Iowa vacation rental tax guide

 What charges are taxable?

-In Iowa, all charges related to the rental of accommodations are taxable.
+In Iowa, all charges related to the rental of accommodations are subject to hotel and motel tax.
 This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes unless the host keeps the deposit.

 If a guest is charged for other items when renting a room, the charges must be stated separately or the entire amount will be subject to the hotel and motel tax.
 If the host bills a lump sum for the room rental and taxable items or services, state and local sales taxes apply to the entire bill.
 If taxable items and services are separately stated from the room rental on the invoice, sales tax only applies to the non-accommodations items and services.